wintvelt/mb-incoming-sync/README.md

 The url needs a valid Moneybird admin code.
 Also, the request header should have a valid access token.

-Tests:

-- [x] dedupe a list of ids
-- [x] store a Moneybird sync object on S3
-- [x] get a Moneybird sync from S3
-- [x] get a sync from Moneybird
-- [x] get new, changed, deleted from old + new list of ids, versions
-- [ ] make main get function

 ### `POST /mb-incoming-sync/[admin-code]`
 Retrieves the latest state from Moneybird, saves the latest version of all docs.